dragonflyoss/d7y.io/docs/getting-started/installation/binaries.md

 manager --help

 # Setup Manager.
-# We recommend to start Manager via systemd.
+# It is recommended to start Manager via systemd.
 manager
 ```